SLC13A5 citrate transporter disorder

 SLC13A5 citrate transporter disorder, or SLC13A5 Epilepsy, is a rare genetic spectrum disorder that presents with neurological symptoms.
 Symptoms include severe seizures, ataxia, dystonia, teeth hypoplasia, poor communication skills, difficulty standing or walking, as well as developmental delay.
-Other names associated with SLC13A5 Epilepsy include SLC13A5 Citrate Transporter Disorder, Citrate Transporter Disorder, SLC13A5 Deficiency, Early Infantile Epilepsy Encephalopathy 25 (EIEE25), Developmental Epilepsy Encephalopathy 25 (DEE25), and Kohlschutter-Tonz Syndrome (non-ROGDI).

 SLC13A5 Epilepsy is due to dysfunction of the SLC13A5 gene, typically due to inherited mutations in both copies of SLC13A5.
 This disorder follows autosomal recessive inheritance patterns.
 Diagnosis is suspected based on symptoms and confirmed by genetic testing.

-Individuals with SLC13A5 Epilepsy require an accurate diagnosis to receive proper treatment, particularly with the precision therapy in development for this disease.
-Proper diagnosis and care are critical, as these patients are dependent upon caregivers throughout their lives.
+Individuals with SLC13A5 Epilepsy require an accurate diagnosis to receive proper treatment.
+Diagnosis and care are critical, as these patients are dependent upon caregivers throughout their lives.

 Signs and symptoms

 The most common symptoms of SLC13A5 Epilepsy are seizures, delayed neurological development, and significant defects in tooth development.
 Other symptoms include ataxia, dystonia, global developmental delay, and intellectual disability.
 People with SLC13A5 Epilepsy have widely spaced teeth but no facial dysmorphism.

 Nervous System

 People with SLC13A5 Epilepsy present with severe, convulsive multi-focal seizures leading to status epilepticus within the first few weeks of life.
 They continue to have seizures of varying type (focal, multi-focal, generalized, tonic-clonic, etc), frequency, and severity for the rest of their lives.
 Unfortunately, these seizures are poorly controlled by medications.

 People with SLC13A5 Epilepsy also experience combinations of spasticity, dystonia (involuntary contraction of muscles), ataxia (poor motor coordination), and choreoathetosis (involuntary twitching or writhing).